 Clinical Psychology Admission Process

 Each year, we receive a large pool of applicants.
 We invite our top-ranked applicants to attend an open house, with a goal of approximately eight new students starting the program each year.
-We follow the policy for graduate school offers and admissions (PDF) outlined by the Council of University Directors of Clinical Psychology.
+We follow the policy for graduate school offers and admissions outlined by the Council of University Directors of Clinical Psychology.

 Applications are due Dec.
 1. You'll be notified of our decision by April 15.
 If accepted, you'll begin the program in the fall.
 We make assistantship decisions after admission decisions.
 Our graduate assistantships include monthly stipends and instructional tuition waivers.